Biocept Inc. [BIOC]: Target Price for BIOC is $1.00 as Confirmed by 1 analysts

 Biocept Inc. [NASDAQ:BIOC]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
-For Biocept Inc. [BIOC], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
+Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
+For Biocept Inc. [BIOC], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
 On average, stock market experts give BIOC an Buy rating.
-The average 12-month price forecast for this stock is $0.40, with the high estimate being $1.00, the low estimate being $1.00 and the median estimate amounting to $1.00.
-This is compared to its latest closing price of $0.43.
+This is compared to its latest closing price of $0.38.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Biocept Inc. [BIOC] is sitting at 0.00.
 This is compared to 1 month ago, when its average rating was 5.00.